qua-platform/qua-libs/Tutorials/intro-to-simulation/readme.md

 The script gives three examples for the usage of the simulator in the QOP.

-First and second exampled
+First and second examples
 -------------

-The first and second demonstrates basic usage od the simulator.
+The first and second examples demonstrate basic usage of the simulator.
 Note that the simulation is done via the QuantumMachinesManager (qmm) object.
 The simulation function is given the configuration, the program and the `SimulationConfig` instance.
 The last sets the duration for the simulation. i.e. how many clock cycles should the simulator simulate.
 The outcome of the simulator is a `job` object.